volunteers-crm/.github/profile/README.md

 ![dragon code volunteers](https://preview.dragon-code.pro/the-dragon-code/volunteers.svg?background=f9322c&invert=1)

-> We are just starting work on this project, so it is still empty 🙂
+> We are just starting work on this project 🙂

 Most volunteers do not have their own resource for quick and high-quality management of incoming applications and tracking the status of their implementation.